Skip to main content

 Your Body’s Metabolic Blueprint Is Sex-Specific

-The architecture of the male body is generally characterized by higher and a lower body fat percentage from puberty onward.
+The architecture of the male body is generally characterized by higher muscle mass and a lower body fat percentage from puberty onward.
 This composition is metabolically demanding and confers a higher basal metabolic rate.
 The system is primed for building and maintaining tissue, a state driven by its dominant hormonal signals.
 Consequently, male metabolism is often more efficient at utilizing protein for muscle synthesis and can handle different carbohydrate loads compared to the female system.

 The female body, in contrast, is designed to support the potential for reproduction.
 This biological imperative shapes its metabolic strategy.
 It is more efficient at storing and utilizing fat as a long-term energy reserve.
-Its and fuel preferences fluctuate throughout the menstrual cycle, guided by the cyclical rise and fall of its primary hormones.
+Its metabolic rate and fuel preferences fluctuate throughout the menstrual cycle, guided by the cyclical rise and fall of its primary hormones.

 This creates a dynamic internal environment where insulin sensitivity, energy expenditure, and even nutrient cravings are in constant flux.
 A dietary plan that fails to account for this rhythm works against the body’s innate biological intelligence.